Azure/terraform-azurerm-avm-res-azurestackhci-virtualmachineinstance/README.md

 ### <a name="input_trusted_ca"></a> [trusted\_ca](#input\_trusted\_ca)

-Description: Name of the certificate file path for your proxy server.
+Description: Alternative CA cert to use for connecting to proxy servers.

 Type: `string`